×

 Care of Duckweed and Clematis

-Care of Duckweed and Clematis include pruning, fertilizers, watering etc. Duckweed pruning is done No need to prune and Clematis pruning is done Cut or pinch the stems, Prune after flowering, Prune for shortening long shoots, Prune in spring, Prune to control growth, Remove dead or diseased plant parts and Remove shoots.
+Care of Duckweed and Clematis include pruning, fertilizers, watering etc. Duckweed pruning is done and Clematis pruning is done Cut or pinch the stems, Prune after flowering, Prune for shortening long shoots, Prune in spring, Prune to control growth, Remove dead or diseased plant parts and Remove shoots.
 In summer Duckweed needs Aquatic Plant and in winter, it needs Aquatic Plant.
 Whereas, in summer Clematis needs Lots of watering and in winter, it needs Average Water.